Latest Coastal Waters Forecast by KJAX

 chop.

-wave detail: east 3 feet at 8 seconds and southeast 2 feet at
+around 2 feet. wave detail: east 2 feet at 7 seconds.

-3 feet. intracoastal waters a moderate chop. a chance of showers
+2 to 3 feet. intracoastal waters a moderate chop.

 winds and waves higher in and near thunderstorms.